rischanlab/indexed_journals/README.md

 ### List of Scopus Journals and Conferences

-This is just an example of the list of scopus journals and conferences.
-This documents could not be viewed in readme because too large [the size around 15 MB with 21,756 rows data].
-So you can view the raw data trough this link http://git.io/tO3hGw
+This is just an example's view of the list of scopus journals and conferences.
+This documents could not be viewed in readme because too large.
+So you can view the raw data trough the link that we provided or open the file directly from this repo.
+- List of Scopus Journals and Conferences [the size around 15 MB with 21,756 rows data] - last update 2013 - link http://git.io/tO3hGw

 Sourcerecord id          |  Print-ISSN           |  E-ISSN     |  Source Title                                                                                                                                                                                                         |  Coverage                                                                                                                                                                       |  Active or Inactive  |  Source Type             |  Publisher's Name                                                                                                                                  |  Country